Sic Parvis Magna Sample Chapter—First Impressions of Plymouth

 A tall, distinguished man stood in front of a stately house.
 He was dressed better than anyone that Francis had ever seen, wearing a fancy embroidered doublet over a white shirt, white knee-long breeches and hose.
 Pearlescent square buckles adorned his feet.

-Finally, there was a youth who looked like a younger, thinner, and more reserved copy of the man whose voice filled the street.
+Next to him, dwarfed, stood Uncle John and a youth who looked like a younger, thinner, and more reserved copy of the man whose voice filled the street.

 A solemn army of servants stood behind them.